-We have grass fed ground beef, stew beef, & soup bones, organic pastured chicken & turkey, and eggs in stock that can be purchased without a pre-order.
+We have a full range of products in stock that can be purchased without a pre-order.
 No maximums, no minimums, no wait!
 For a full list of the beef, pork, chicken and egg products we keep in stock please see our price sheet (email us for a current price sheet, bpfarmsllc at gmail dot com).
 To order products we keep in stock just email us with a list what you’d like and when you’d like to pick it up at our farm in Dundee and we’ll have it ready for you when you get here.
 Our general hours are 8 am to 8 pm Monday through Saturday but we aren’t always here so let us know when you plan to come.
-But, for beef & pork the best value is to purchase a share (whole, halves, quarters, eighths).
+We also sell beef and pork by the share.

 Our beef is 100% Grass Fed and 100% Grass Finished, no grain or soy ever!
-Grass fed means that the cattle are pastured, fed only grass and forbs, both green and dry (hay), never fed any grain or soy, and humanely raised without confinement.
-Our high quality grass fed beef is both more flavorful and much more nutritious than grain fed beef while maintaining a high standard of tenderness, juiciness, and quality.
+Grass fed means that the cattle are pastured, fed only grass and forbs, both green and dry (hay), never fed any grain or soy, and humanely raised.
+We strive to produce the highest quality grass fed beef available.
+Our beef is both more flavorful and much more nutritious than grain fed beef while maintaining a high standard of tenderness, juiciness, and quality.
 More information on our beef: BP Farms Beef

 Our cattle eat grass on pasture or hay when pasture isn’t available (winter or drought) and never get any grain or soy.
 For our poultry and pork, we use only Certified Organic Feed (which means it's also Non-GMO) to supplement their forage.
 The pigs and chickens get about half of their diet or more from forage.
 You can download a list of the ingredients in our feeds here: BP Farms Feed Ingredients

 All of our products are grown using only sustainable, environmentally friendly, agricultural practices without the use of antibiotics, hormones/steroids, medications, pesticides, herbicides, or genetically modified products (GMOs).
 All our livestock are humanely raised on pasture.

-We raise 100% Grass Fed Beef, Organic Pastured Heritage Pork, Organic Pastured Brown Eggs, and Organic Pastured Free Range Chicken on our small family farm.
+We raise 100% Grass Fed & Grass Finished Beef, Organic Pastured Heritage Pork, Organic Pastured Heritage Brown Eggs, and Organic Pastured Free Range Chicken on our small family farm.
 We sell our products both direct to consumer from the farm and wholesale.
 We keep a full range of products in stock for immediate purchase from our farm and we also sell shares of beef and pork (halves, quarters, etc.).

 Absolutely!
 They are unedited emails and texts we've received from real customers without us requesting any feedback either.
 No embellishing on our part.